amir-abdi/artisynth-rl/README.md

 [here](https://www.artisynth.org/Documentation/InstallGuide).

 - **Maven2**: Maven is a software project manager.
 Maven will then install the rest of the Java dependencies.

+- **Eclipse**: The ArtiSynth project and its libraries are fully integrated with the Eclipse java compiler.